01 of 06

 - Special Tool (Recommended): A plug wrench is one of those ultra-cheap tools that you can use for only one thing--removing a drain.
 If you have a few extra minutes to run down to your nearest hardware store and get a plug wrench, you will save much frustration.
 It is a dead-simple tool that will make your job much easier.
 (Buy From Amazon - Superior Tool Plug Wrench)

 - Ordinary Tools (Alternative): Needle-nose Vise-Grip tool and regular pliers.

-- Plumber's Putty: Absolutely necessary in order to turn the drain assembly back in place.
+- Plumber's Putty: Absolutely necessary in order to turn the drain assembly back in place and prevent water from leaking.
 Bathtub caulk is not a substitute.
 (Buy From Amazon - Oatley Hercules Plumber's Putty)

 02 of 06